-Different reasons can be identified why companies try to benefit from the application of social media (Bagusat and Hermanns, 2008; Kahar et al., 2012): acquisition of new customers, evaluation of customer preferences, increasing customer loyalty and repurchase rate, and, finally, as a management tool (enhance lead member relations and business partner relations for specific tasks like innovation management).
-Confirming Rutsaert et al. (2013) "New communication tools have become gradually integrated in - mostly commercial - food-related communications".
+Different reasons can be identified why companies try to benefit from the application of social media (Bagusat et al., 2008, 110p): acquisition of new customers, evaluation of customer preferences, increasing customer loyalty and repurchase rate, and, finally, as a management tool (enhance lead-member-relations and business partner relations for e.g. innovation management).
 Within this study, the focus lies on the introduction of social media for improved customer relations with end users.